Werner-Staeblein/Project-5/README.md

 **[Feature Engine 1.0.2](https://feature-engine.trainindata.com/en/latest/)** Feature-engine is a Python library with multiple transformers to engineer and select features for machine learning models

+**[Imbalanced-learn](https://pypi.org/project/imbalanced-learn/)** used to handle improve model performance in deployed machine learning projects.

+**[Joblib >=1.2.0](https://pypi.org/project/joblib/)** used for efficient serialization and deserialization of machine learning models and pipelines for deployment.

 **[Jupiter Notebooks](https://jupyter.org/)** Open-source web app to create and share documents

 **[Kaggle 1.6.12](https://pypi.org/project/kaggle/)** Tool for download of dataset from Kaggle

-**[Matplotlib 3.4.3](https://matplotlib.org/)** Data visualisation library for correlation analysis and creation of plots
+**[Matplotlib 3.3.1](https://matplotlib.org/)** Data visualisation library for correlation analysis and creation of plots

-**[Numpy 1.19.5](https://numpy.org/)** Library for computing, providing a collection of mathematical functions to work on arrays
+**[Numpy 1.26.4](https://numpy.org/)** Library for computing, providing a collection of mathematical functions to work on arrays

-**[Pandas 1.3.5](https://pandas.pydata.org/)** Library to convert the source data into a DataFrame.
+**[Pandas 1.5.3](https://pandas.pydata.org/)** Library to convert the source data into a DataFrame.
 Used for data management, data manipulation, and analysis of data structures

 **[Pandas Profiing](https://pypi.org/project/pandas-profiling/)** is a tool that generates detailed reports of DataFrame structure with information about feature type, distribution, missing values, and correlations.
 Used in data_cleaning and correlation_study

+**[Plotly 5.24.0](https://pypi.org/project/plotly/)** used to create graphs for exploring and presenting machine learning results in a deployed application.

-**[Ppscore 1.2.0](https://pypi.org/project/ppscore/)** used to calculate relationships between feature pairs in the dataset and Predictive Power Score Analysis
+**[Ppscore 1.3.0](https://pypi.org/project/ppscore/)** used to calculate relationships between feature pairs in the dataset and Predictive Power Score Analysis

 **[Python](https://www.python.org/)** Python is an interpreted, high-level and general purpose programming language

-**[Seaborn 0.11.2](https://seaborn.pydata.org/)** Data visualization library.
+**[Seaborn 0.11.0](https://seaborn.pydata.org/)** Data visualization library.
 Used to prepare statistical graphs such as heatmaps.
 Library expands the functionalities of matplot-lib

-**[Scikit-learn 0.24.2](https://scikit-learn.org/stable/index.html)** used to train and evaluate the ML model.
+**[Scikit-learn 1.5.1](https://scikit-learn.org/stable/index.html)** used to train and evaluate the ML model.
 Training with Scikit-learn includes corss validation and hyperparameter optimisation to identify the best model and to determine the best parameters for model performance

-**[Streamlit 0.88.0](https://streamlit.io/)** Open-source library to create and share we applications for machine learning and data science projects.
+**[Streamlit 1.40.1](https://streamlit.io/)** Open-source library to create and share we applications for machine learning and data science projects.
 Used to create the dashboard to display separate pages of the project and interactive page with widgets for prediction of a house sale price

+**[XGBoost 1.2.1](https://pypi.org/project/xgboost/)** used to build gradient boosting models to ensure accurate predictions in a deployed machine learning application.

 ## Credits